MetaSister/Speedrun-Pulse/README.md

 • Local and Secure Data Storage
 -------------------------------
 • All the runs you track are stored securely on your computer locally in the Tracked Runs.json file.
-None of your data is shared externally.

 • Technical Structure
 ----------------------